monarc-project/monarc-project.github.io/content/pages/product.md

 There are 2 different [MONARC](https://github.com/monarc-project/MonarcAppFO)
 installations possible:

- - MONARC Instance Management (also known as MONARC back office);
+ - MONARC;
- - MONARC.
+ - MONARC and the back Office (also known as Instance Management).

 The table below summarises the functionality of both versions: